Zeros and Polynomial Graphs | Lesson 3 of 7: HSA.APR

 By the end of this lesson, you should be able to:

-1. Read the zeros of a polynomial directly from its factored form
+1. Read zeros directly from factored form

-4. Sketch a rough but structurally accurate polynomial graph
+4. Sketch a rough, structurally accurate graph

-5. Interpret zeros in a real-world context
+5. Interpret zeros in context

 Grade 9 Algebra | HSA.APR.B.3